A. P. Herbert: Later parliamentary career, 1945–1950

 Herbert sat on the Supreme Court Committee on Practice and Procedures, chaired by Raymond Evershed, investigating the cost of litigation.
 He also chaired the Literary Sub-Committee of the 1948 Summer Olympics in London, which judged the literary compositions of 29 nations in their own languages.
 He accepted an invitation to serve on the Council of the Festival of Britain to be held in 1951.
 At the time, he was already a member of the Thames Conservancy Board, a trustee of the National Maritime Museum, president of the Inland Waterways Association and a vice president of the Pedestrians' Association for Road Safety.
 In addition he authored a critical study of royal commissions for the Institute of Economic Affairs, which was dismissed for its "light touch".
 Herbert commented: "Had it included graphs and tables and been written in a heavy style it would have been accepted as a major contribution to the practice of sound administration."

 Herbert was re-elected in the 1945 general election and continued as an MP until University seats were abolished in 1950 under the Representation of the People Act 1948.
 Herbert's last speech, on 23 November 1949, was strongly in favour of the Festival of Britain.
 He was knighted in 1945 in Winston Churchill's Resignation Honours.
 The Times noted "his individual niche in the parliamentary temple as the doughty vindicator of the private member's rights, including not least the right to legislate."

 In 1951, Herbert published a memoir of his service in the House of Commons: Independent Member (Garden City, New York: Doubleday & Co., Inc., 1951).
 Ten years later he was the subject of a This Is Your Life TV programme in 1961, when he was surprised by Eamonn Andrews.

 Personal life

 Herbert first met his future wife, Gwendolyn Harriet Quilter, daughter of Harry Quilter, in the summer of 1914.
 They became engaged in December 1914 and were married in the first week of 1915 by Frederic Iremonger, Vicar of St James the Great in Bethnal Green.
 Herbert wore his formal dress uniform as an Acting Leading Seaman for the wedding.
 They spent their honeymoon in a room in Fulham Road.

 Gwendolyn lived to the age of 97, dying in 1986.
 Lady Herbert was elected in 1966 as the first President of Hammersmith Chess Club and was a well-known face on the chess circuit.
 They had four children: Crystal, Lavender, Jocelyn and John.

-The present Labour Party Member of Parliament for Chesterfield, Toby Perkins, is Herbert's great-grandson.